Chart Color Schemes

 An assessment of population growth drivers in Bentley reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Bentley's population is estimated at around 11,002 as of November 2025.
-This reflects an increase of 1,951 people (21.6%) since the 2021 Census, which reported a population of 9,051 people in the Bentley (WA) statistical area (Lv2).
-The change is inferred from the resident population of 10,659 estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional 36 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,045 persons per square kilometer in the Bentley (WA) (SA2), which is above the average seen across national locations assessed by AreaSearch.
-The Bentley's 21.6% growth since the 2021 census exceeded the national average (9.7%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since Feb 2026, Bentley's population is estimated at around 11,006.
+This reflects an increase of 1,955 people (21.6%) since the 2021 Census, which reported a population of 9,051.
+The change was inferred from AreaSearch's estimate of the resident population at 10,659 following examination of the latest ERP data release by the ABS in June 2024 and an additional 41 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,045 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Bentley's growth rate of 21.6% since the 2021 census exceeded both the national average (9.9%) and state average, marking it as a growth leader in the region.
+Overseas migration was primarily responsible for population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023, based on 2022 data.
-Anticipating future population dynamics, an above median population growth of statistical areas across the nation is projected for the Bentley (WA) (SA2), with an expected increase of 1,752 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 11.5% in total over the 17 years.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population dynamics anticipate an above median growth for statistical areas across the nation.
+The suburb of Bentley is expected to increase by 1,738 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 11.4% in total over the 17 years.

 Frequently Asked Questions - Population